vardecab/vardecab/README.md

 ### Big ones:

 - ☔ My biggest project (using 6+ different APIs)→ <a href="https://github.com/vardecab/umbrella" target="_blank">Umbrella</a>:
-    >A simple weather page that tells you if you need to take an umbrella when going outside ☔ + it shows air quality and allergy information for supported regions. _Currently only in Polish_.
+    >A simple weather page that tells you if you need to take an umbrella when going outside ☔ + it shows sunrise/sunset times, air quality and allergy information for supported regions. _Currently only in Polish_.

 ### Smaller experiments:

-- 💸 Script to be notified when to buy/sell currencies → <a href="https://github.com/vardecab/forex-notifier" target="_blank">forex-notifier</a>
+- 💸 Script to be notified about currency rates & when to buy/sell them → <a href="https://github.com/vardecab/forex-notifier" target="_blank">forex-notifier</a>

-- ⬇️ Playing around with auto-downloading videos from YouTube when a new video is published (using RSS reader) → <a href="https://github.com/vardecab/rss-youtube-downloader" target="_blank">rss-youtube-downloader</a>
+- ⬇️ Playing around with auto-downloading videos from YouTube when a new video is published (using RSS reader)… → <a href="https://github.com/vardecab/rss-youtube-downloader" target="_blank">rss-youtube-downloader</a>

+- 📺 … And downloading YouTube videos and music in general, on demand → <a href="https://github.com/vardecab/youtube-downloader" target="_blank">youtube-downloader</a>

 - ⚡ Control Tuya-compatible light bulbs & sockets in your smart home from Windows / macOS computer → <a href="https://github.com/vardecab/control-tuya_smarthome" target="_blank">control-tuya_smarthome</a>